 Transaction Flow

-- Transactions are submitted to Nexio’s Shared Sequencer
+The transaction lifecycle follows these key steps:- Transactions are submitted to Nexio’s Shared Sequencer

 - Data is published to the DA Layer